anthonyrisinger/riprompt/README.md

 ## Cautionary Note

-While the framework represents a powerful tool for shaping AI cognition, it's crucial to approach its use thoughtfully and ethically.
-It doesn't alter an AI's fundamental training or capabilities but provides a framework for dynamically organizing and applying existing knowledge in novel ways.
+While the framework may be useful for shaping attention and response organization, it should be approached thoughtfully and ethically.
+It doesn't alter an AI's fundamental training or capabilities; at most, it provides an in-context structure for organizing and applying existing knowledge in novel ways.

 As we continue to push the boundaries of AI cognition, let us do so with wisdom, empathy, and a commitment to the betterment of all.